LeTanque/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+[ ] Describe the biggest difference between `.forEach` & `.map`.

+.forEach and .map both iterate over an array and run a function at each index. forEach will mutate the original array. map will create a new array with the results of the function.

+---

-2. What is the difference between a function and a method?
+[ ] What is the difference between a function and a method?

+A function and a method are both functions.
+The difference is where they reside.
+A function is an object.
+A method is a function that is a property of an object.

+---

-3. What is closure?
+[ ] What is closure?

+Closure is the binding which defines the scope of execution.
+It's what allows a child to access a parent functions variable, parameters, etc, but not the other way around.

+---

-4. Describe the four rules of the 'this' keyword.
+[ ] Describe the four rules of the 'this' keyword.

+Window, or Global, binding of 'this' is 'window' in browser or 'global/console' in node.
+With 'use strict' enabled, the value would be undefined.

+Implicit binding means 'this' is relevant in context to it's invocation.
+Meaning, 'this' points to the object on which the function is invoked.

+New binding.
+The ability to create a new instance of an object.
+Used when creating an object from constructor function.

+Explicit binding is explicitly setting the context of 'this' using call, bind, or apply.

+---

-5. Why do we need super() in an extended class?
+[ ] Why do we need super() in an extended class?

+super() provides access to the parent objects attributes through the use of 'this'.
+It's like a context abassador.
+It's the 'secret sauce' of 'class structure', as Josh Knell calls it.

+---

 ## Project Set up